R-UON/Advanced-FortiGate-Security-Profiles-/README.md

-# DEPI – Fortinet Project 4: Advanced Security Profiles
+# DEPI – Fortinet Project 4: Advanced Fortigate Security Profiles

 ## Overview
-تنفيذ Security Profiles (Antivirus, Web Filtering, Application Control) على FortiGate مع متابعة ورفع تقارير.
+This project focuses on implementing Advanced Security Profiles on FortiGate Firewall to enhance network security and protect users from various cyber threats.
+The main goal is to configure and test key FortiGate security profiles, including Antivirus, Web Filtering, and Application Control, and to monitor their effectiveness through logging and reporting tools.

+Throughout the project, a secure network environment is designed where security profiles are applied to firewall policies to control traffic, block malicious content, and prevent unauthorized or risky applications.
+Monitoring and reporting features are used to analyze network activity, detect threats, and generate detailed security reports.

+By the end of this project, the team demonstrates practical knowledge of FortiGate security profiles, real-time monitoring, and security reporting, providing a comprehensive understanding of how advanced firewall features contribute to strengthening enterprise network security.

 ## Team Members
 - Jihanel Khouly